 Stock photographers are sometimes in need of subjects for their work.
 Strike a pose!

-Your odds are better if you’re in LA or New York, but there can always be “on location” shoots nearby.
+Your odds are better if you’re in LA, New York, or Atlanta, but there can always be “on location” shoots nearby.

 Movie extras typically earn minimum wage, but then again, you might have a brush with celebrity.

 Moving is never fun, but can be a good way to earn some extra cash on the weekend if you’re strong and don’t mind carrying other people’s stuff.